Physion: Evaluating Physical Prediction from Vision in Humans and Machines: Methods

-\textbf{Training protocols.} We test how well each model performs on each of the eight scenarios after training $\mathcal{E}_{\theta_e}$ and $\mathcal{D}_{\theta_d}$ via three protocols (Fig. \ref{fig:modeling}, left): \textit{all}, training on all scenario training sets concurrently; \textit{all-but}, training on all scenario types but the one the model will be tested on; and \textbf{only}, training on only the scenario type the model will be tested on.
+\textbf{Training protocols.} We tested models given three types of training (Fig. \ref{fig:modeling}, left): \textit{all}, training on all scenarios' training sets concurrently; \textit{all-but}, training on all scenarios except the one the model would be tested on; and \textbf{only}, training on only the scenario type the model would be tested on.
 We consider the \textit{all} protocol to be the best test of physical understanding, since it produces a model that is not specialized to a specific scenario.
-Differences between \textit{all} and \textit{all-but} or \textit{only} can indicate how well a model can generalize across scenarios or overfit to a single scenario, respectively.
+Differences between \textit{all} and \textit{all-but} or \textit{only} indicate how well a model can generalize across scenarios or overfit to a single scenario, respectively.

-\paragraph{Testing protocols.} We fit logistic regression models as context adaptors $C_{\theta_c}$ with three protocols (Fig. \ref{fig:modeling}, right): \textit{observed}, in which adaptors are fit only to the visual feature vector $\mathbf{p}$ produced by showing the human stimulus (first $t_{vis}$ frames) to the encoder $\mathcal{E}$; \textit{observed+simulated}, which used the \textit{observed} features concatenated with the ``simulated'' features $\mathbf{q}$ output by the dynamics model $\mathcal{D}$; and \textit{full}, which uses the visual feature vector $\mathbf{p}$ from showing the entire movie (not just the testing stimulus portion) to the encoder.
+\paragraph{Testing protocols.} We fit logistic regression models as OCP task adaptors with three protocols (Fig. \ref{fig:modeling}, right): \textit{observed}, in which adaptors are fit only to the features produced by showing the human stimulus (first $t_{vis}$ frames, equivalent to 1.5 seconds) to the model's visual encoder; \textit{observed+simulated}, which uses the \textit{observed} features concatenated with the ``simulated'' features output by the model's dynamics predictor; and \textit{full}, which uses the features produced from showing the entire movie (not just the testing stimulus portion) to the visual encoder.
 Outputs from the \textit{full} protocol cannot be directly compared to human data, since they represent a model's performance on a detection (rather than prediction) task; however, we use them to assess how well physical information is encoded in a model's visual features (see Experiments.)
-Given a model's outputs on a scenario's 150 testing stimuli, we compare against humans with three standard metrics (Fig. \ref{fig:modeling}, right): overall accuracy, Pearson correlation between model and average human responses across stimuli, and Cohen's $\kappa$, a measure of inter-rater reliability that measures how much a model's binary predictions resemble a human's, averaged across participants.
-For all three metrics, we assess how close models are to the ``human zone'' -- the empirical distribution of each statistic across humans or human-human pairs, rather than model-human pairs.
+We compare a model's outputs to human responses on each scenario's testing stimuli with three standard metrics (Fig. \ref{fig:modeling}, right): overall accuracy, Pearson correlation between model and average human responses across stimuli, and Cohen's $\kappa$, a measure of how much a model's binary predictions resemble a single human's, averaged across participants.
+For all three metrics, we assess how close models are to the ``human zone'' -- the empirical distribution of each statistic across humans or human-human pairs.